High-resolution behavioural and metabolic screening for small rodents

-We have two Field Metabolic Systems.
-Each unit contains a pump and a mass flow meter, a suite of sensors to measure O2, CO2, water vapour, temperature, and barometric pressure.
+We have 2 Field Metabolic Systems (FMS).
+Each unit contains a pump and a mass flow meter, a suite of sensors to measure O2, CO2, water vapor, temperature, and barometric pressure.
 We have two sets of Lithium-Ion batteries allowing us to measure metabolic rate in remote areas away from any source of power.

 Classic 8-chambers small animal flow-through respirometry system